Nearsoft/jobs/readme.md

 If an opening has caught your eye feel free to contact us at jobs@nearsoft.com

-## Senior Backend Engineer
+## Senior Back End Engineer

 <details><summary>Read more</summary>

-## About the Right Team Member
+### About the right team Member

-As a Platform Engineer, you will help accelerate our engineering team as we deploy frequently to production for 100+ services.
+As a Platform Engineer, you will help accelerate our Engineering team as we deploy frequently to production for 100+ services.
 You will help create systems, tools, and practices so that we can scale with increasing confidence.

-## Requirements:
+### Requirements

-* Professional experience designing, building, and operating distributed systems at large-scale in an AWS environment.
+* Professional experience designing, building, and operating distributed systems at large-scale in an AWS environment
-* Use existing commercial and open source tools to create a robust, reliable, and performant platform.
+* Use existing commercial and open-source tools to create a robust, reliable, and performant platform
 * Determine when these tools are insufficient and decide when it's time to write our own (and then write them).
-Our go-to languages are Python and Java.
+Our go-to languages are Python and Java
-* Excited by big, complicated problems and try to solve them with creative, elegant, and simple solutions.
+* Excited by big, complicated problems and try to solve them with creative, elegant, and simple solutions
-* Communicate problems and their solutions to other engineers as well as a less technical audience.
+* Communicate problems and their solutions to other engineers as well as a less technical audience
-* Look at a process and you instinctively want to automate it.
+* Look at a process and you instinctively want to automate it
-* You value simplicity and strive to eliminate unnecessary complexity.
+* You value simplicity and strive to eliminate unnecessary complexity
-* At least 5 years of professional programming experience.
+* At least 5 years of professional programming experience
 * You treat infrastructure as code.
-Prior experience with Terraform is a plus.
+Prior experience with Terraform is a plus
-* Passionate about your craft and want to be surrounded by like-minded individuals.
+* Passionate about your craft and want to be surrounded by like-minded individuals

 </details>